12 Ways You Might Be Loading Your Dishwasher Wrong

 Dishwashers perform their best when the hot water is 120 degrees, the optimal temperature to dissolve food stains, according to Finishdishwashing.com.
 You can check your home’s water temp by sticking a meat thermometer in a glass of hot water; if it’s less than 120 degrees Fahrenheit, consider adjusting the settings on your water heater.
 (Don’t raise the temperature higher than 120 degrees, however; this can increase your risk—and especially your children’s risk—for burns while bathing or hand washing).

 Dishes should always go on the bottom rack because it’s specifically designed to hold them.
 “The tines are designed to hold plates in a way that maximizes the number that will fit and to make sure hot water passes through to ensure proper cleaning,” says Mike Nerdig, marketing manager for dishwashers at GE Appliances.
 Trying to cram plates on the top can interfere with how other items fit and are cleaned.
-Check out these surprising things you never knew you could clean in the dishwasher.
+You probably never knew about these surprising things you could clean in the dishwasher.

 It might be time to switch over from powder to pods.
 Though traditional liquid and powder detergent get the job done, pods (little pre-measured gel packs) and tablets can perform better.
 “I see pods as the best way to go,” says Nerdig.
 “Name-brand detergent companies have invested heavily in their performance.”
 Consumer Reports also suggests tabs or pods.
 A test of various dishwashing detergents found that tabs and pods cleaned dishes best, without leaving behind water spots, film, or discoloration.
 Make sure to store them safely out of the reach of young children, who may be intrigued by their tiny size and bright-colored detergent.

-Your dishware pieces all face the same directionjmarkow/Shutterstock
+Your dishware pieces all face the same direction

 Plate or bowl direction is important to ensure proper cleaning.
 Bowls go on the top rack.
 The ones in the rear should face forward, while the ones in front should face toward the back; this allows water to reach them, according to Real Simple.
 Plates will get cleanest if they all face the center of the bottom rack.
-Check out these other secrets to loading your dishwasher the right way.
+Before you throw all your dishes in, read up on the secrets to loading your dishwasher the right way.

 It might seem logical to place forks, spoons, and knives in their own compartments, but mixing them together will help them get cleaner.
 Spoons especially can “nest” together, making it harder for water jets to reach their surface; Real Simple suggests alternating between handle up and handle down to prevent this.
 If your silverware basket has a hole or slot for each individual utensil, feel free to mix away.
 However, washing stainless steel and silver utensils next to each other could cause a chemical reaction that will dent the silverware, bobvila.com reports.
 Don't test your luck; keep these metals on opposite sides of the utensil basket.
 Oh, and we've settled the debate on whether utensils should go up or down in the dishwasher.